neilenns-projects/zse-training-academy/content/developing-s1/m1-welcome-to-zse/cruise-altitude-assignment/index.md

 ### Example 3

-A DH8D/G files a flight from KSEA to KPDX at **FL290**.
+A pilot files the following flight plan.
 What should you do?

+{{< fpe aid="WEN3613" typ="DH8D" eq="G" dep="KSEA" dest="CYYC" spd="350" alt="290" rte="ALPSE YDC MENBO NORET IGVEP7" rmk="RMK/TCAS SIMBRIEF" >}}

 {{% details title="Show answer" closed="true" %}}

-The DH8D is not RVSM capable, so it cannot file an altitude at or above FL290.
-The [direction of flight between KSEA and KPDX is 171°](https://skyvector.com/?fpl=KSEA%20KPDX), so the cruise altitude should be odd.
+The Dash 8 is not RVSM capable, so it cannot file an altitude at or above FL290.
+The [direction of flight between KSEA and CYYC is 038°](https://skyvector.com/?fpl=KSEA%20CYYC), so the cruise altitude should be odd.

+{{< audio src="example3.mp3" >}}

-{{< pilot callsign="QXE123" >}}
+{{< pilot callsign="WEN3613" >}}
-Portland Ground, Horizon Air 123, requesting IFR to Portland.
-We have information delta.
+Seattle Ground, Encore 3613, requesting IFR to Calgary.
+We have information bravo.
 {{< /pilot >}}

-{{< controller callsign="Portland Ground" >}}
+{{< controller callsign="Seattle Ground" >}}
-Horizon Air 123, Portland Ground, your filed altitude of flight level 290 is unavailable.
+Encore 3613, Seattle Ground, thanks for bravo.
+Your filed altitude of flight level 290 is unavailable.
 Can you do flight level 270?
 {{< /controller >}}

-{{< pilot callsign="QXE123" >}}
+{{< pilot callsign="WJA1553" >}}
-That'll work
+Yes, 270 is fine.
 {{< /pilot >}}

 Then update the flight plan with the new altitude and clear the pilot as normal.

+> [!TIP]
-Alternatively, you can coordinate with the en-route controller to see if they can accept the flight at FL290.
+> You can coordinate with the en-route controller to see if they can accept the flight at FL290.
 In practice this is far more work for both you and the en-route controller, so it is simpler and faster to assign a non-RVSM altitude.

 {{% /details %}}